 Adducts: DNA that has been modified by the addition of molecules from another compound.

 Adjuvant: Treatment given in addition to surgery and radiation to treat breast cancer that may have spread to other parts of the body.
 It may include chemotherapy, targeted therapy and/or hormone therapy.

-Amino acids: Building blocks of proteins, incuding enzymes.
-Amino acids are broken down from food and reassembled into proteins coded in gene
+Amino acids: Building blocks of proteins, including enzymes.
+Amino acids are broken down from food and reassembled into proteins coded in gene.

 Ano-genital distance: The distance from the anus to the genitalia, which reflects the length of the perineum.
 The perineum is longer in males than females, so ano-genital distance serves as a sensitive indicator of endocrine disruption, especially of androgen (testosterone, dihydrotestosterone) function.

 Backscatter: Low-level X-rays used to create a two-sided image by reflecting the waves in the direction in which they originated.